aduth/hpq/README.md

 Given a markup string or DOM element, creates an object aligning with the shape of the matchers object, or the value returned by the matcher.

-`find( selector: ?string ): Function`

-Generates a function which matches and returns the first node of type selector in the element, or the query element itself if no selector is passed.

 `attr( selector: ?string, name: string ): Function`

 Generates a function which matches node of type selector, returning an attribute by name if the attribute exists.
 If no selector is passed, returns attribute of the query element.